archeofoss/archeofoss2022/paper-proposal-template.md

 **Authors**

-Provide an unordered list of the full name of the authors, their afiliations, their institutional email addresses, Twitetr/Facebook contacts, eg.
+Provide an unordered list of the full name of the authors, their affiliations, their institutional email addresses, Twitter/Facebook contacts, eg.
 - **Julian Bogdani**
   - Sapienza University of Rome, Rome
   - [julian.bogdani@uniroma1.it](mailto:julian.bogdani@uniroma1.it)